rmeade-acit/CSS_Snowman/README.md

 Total: 56 points

 ## Submission Guidelines
-1. Submit an HTML file containing your HTML Code and a CSS file container your CSS Code
+1. Submit an HTML file containing your HTML Code and a CSS file containing your CSS Code in Github
-2. Include a brief write-up explaining:
+2. On Google Classroom in the Google Form Include a brief write-up explaining:
    - Your approach to building the snowman
-   - Any challenges you faced and how you overcame them
+   - Any challenges you faced awnd how you overcame them
    - What you learned from the project

 ## Resources